truskills/edx-platform/docs/en_us/platform_api/source/mobile/video_outlines.rst

 .. module:: mobile_api

-This page contains docstrings and example responses for:
+This page describes how to use the platform mobile video outline API to:

 * `Get the Video List`_
 * `Get a Video Transcript`_